bbc/gel-typography/README.md

 }
 ```

-Or by simply adding the relivant classes to your markup:
+Or by simply adding the relevant classes to your markup:

 ```html
 <h1 class="gel-canon-bold">Global Experience Language</h1>